Skip to main content

 IPv6, introduced to address IPv4 limitations, utilizes 128 bits and offers a significantly larger address space.

-Here are some key differences between IPv4 and IPv6:
+Some key differences between IPv4 and IPv6:

 Address Format